Zamiell/isaac-faq/storing-data.md

 ## Serialization Into the "save#.Dat" Files

 Mods will contain a bunch of mod features, and each of these features may store stateful data.
-When the `MC_PRE_GAME_EXIT` callback fires, all of this data needs to be combined and written to disk.
-And when the `MC_POST_GAME_STARTED` callback fires, we need to restore all of the data from disk.
+When saving, all of this data needs to be combined and written to disk.
+And when loading, we need to restore all of the data from disk.

 The Isaac API offers a `Mod.SaveData` method to store data into a "save#.dat" file.
 Since this method takes a string, you must first convert all of your data to a string.
 The naive way to accomplish this is to have every variable in the mod live on a shared table, and then use `json.encode` to store it.
 And then you can use `json.decode` to restore it.
 Easy!